beersb/SOC-Automation-Lab/README.md

 *Ref 1: Network Diagram*

 ### Deploying the Windows 10 Client and Installing Sysmon
-The first step in the lab consisted of deploying the Windows 10 client which functioned as the victim in our project scenario.
+To kick of the lab, we deployed a Windows 10 client which functioned as the victim in our project scenario.
 To accomplish this, we navigated to the main Vultr display panel and deployed a new instance, specifying Windows 10 as the operating system and allocating an appropriate amount of RAM, storage, and CPU cores to the instance.
-We also created a Firewall policy that blocks all traffic from all IP addresses except for the SOC analyst laptop, which is given access to all TCP ports (1-65535), and then added the new Windows host to this policy.
-This is a critical step, as otherwise our host will be exposed to the entire internet.
-In other labs I have conducted, instances which were exposed in this way were almost immediately discovered by bots (in an under an hour in several cases), and subsequently became the victim of a large number of brute force attacks (the 30 Day Challenge/ELK stack project, which is under development, provides a more detailed account of my encounter with this phenomenon).
+We also created a Firewall policy that blocks traffic from all IP addresses except for the SOC analyst laptop, which is given access to all TCP ports (1-65535), and then added the new Windows host to this policy.
+This was a critical step, as otherwise our host would have been exposed to the entire internet.
+In other labs I have conducted, instances which were exposed in this way were almost immediately discovered by bots (in an under an hour in several cases), and subsequently became the victim of a large number of brute force attacks.

 <div>
   <img src="lab_images/Firewall Group.png" alt="SOC Automation Network Diagram" width="1100" height="150">